ManasaSRonur/choking-skies/README.md

 - [6_health_data_acquisition.ipynb](https://github.com/ManasaSRonur/data-512-project/blob/main/6_health_data_acquisition.ipynb)

   This notebook is used to acquire, process and analyse the respiratory illness and mortality data.
-It generates a combined health data file to be used to analyse the smoke impact.
+It generates a combined health data file to be used to analyse the smoke correlation and impact.

 - [7_extended_model.ipynb](https://github.com/ManasaSRonur/data-512-project/blob/main/7_extended_model.ipynb)

   This notebook is used to compare smoke and health metrics, analyse the correlation between them amd to build predictive model that forecasts the smoke impact on health.

-### Limitations/Considerations.
+### Limitations and Considerations.

 - The Listed_fire_Dates includes all individual dates from merged datasets that overlap in the same area and year.
 This can provide more details but also adds variation and possible duplication, especially when multiple sources are involved making it unreliable.
 - The tool used to measure fire distances works only with ring-shaped fire boundaries, so 36 fires with curve ring shapes failed while calculating distance and not included in analysis.